 You can keep moving miles back and forth as much as you want, and this doesn’t in any way impact the expiration of your miles.
 Assuming you have multiple Capital One cards earning Spark or Venture miles, make sure you transfer out your miles before closing your account.
 For example, this could be useful if you’re closing the Venture Card and opening a Venture X Card.

-One other cool angle is that if you have the Capital One SavorOne Cash Rewards Credit Card (review), you can actually convert rewards into Venture or Spark miles using the same functionality.
-This is an amazing opportunity, since Savor cards earn cash back, but each cent cash back can be converted into one mile.
-This also potentially leads to a great credit card duo that can indirectly earn you bonus Capital One miles for select spending categories.
+One other cool angle is that if you have the Capital One SavorOne Cash Rewards Credit Card (review) or Capital One Spark Cash Plus (review), those rewards can be converted into Venture or Spark miles using the same functionality.
+While these are cash back cards, each cent cash back can be converted into one Capital One mile.

 How to share Capital One miles with others